 - Safe temperature: 145°F (opaque and firm)

-- Signs it’s done: Turns from translucent to solid white, separates into firm flakes.
+- What to look for: Turns from translucent to solid white, separates into firm flakes.

 - Texture check: Should feel substantial but tender.